Download Free Beyond The Movie Theater Book in PDF and EPUB Free Download. You can read online Beyond The Movie Theater and write the review.

 Since the mid-eighties, more audiences have been watching Hollywood movies at home than at movie theaters, yet little is known about just how viewers experience film outside of the multiplex.
 This is the first full-length study of how contemporary entertainment technologies and media—from cable television and VHS to DVD and the Internet—shape our encounters with the movies and affect the aesthetic, cultural, and ideological definitions of cinema.
 Barbara Klinger explores topics such as home theater, film collecting, classic Hollywood movie reruns, repeat viewings, and Internet film parodies, providing a multifaceted view of the presentation and reception of films in U.S. households.
 Balancing industry history with theoretical and cultural analysis, she finds that today cinema's powerful social presence cannot be fully grasped without considering its prolific recycling in post-theatrical venues—especially the home.

-A detailed show-by-show history of the last quarter century in American musical theater that attempts to explain how the storied Broadway tradition went so very wrong in many cases.
+Ever After is more than a detailed show-by-show history of the last quarter century in American musical theater.
+It explains how the storied Broadway tradition in many cases went so very wrong.
+Singer takes the reader behind the scenes for an unparallel

 Cinema is often perceived as a metropolitan medium – an entertainment product of the big city and for the big city.
 Yet film exhibitors have been bringing moving pictures to towns and villages since the early days of itinerant shows.
 This volume presents for the first time an exploration of the social, cultural and economic dynamics of film culture in the European countryside.
 Spanning more than a century of film exhibition from the early twentieth-century to the present day, Cinema Beyond the City examines the role that movie-going has played in small-town and rural communities across Europe.
 It documents an amazing diversity of sites and situations that are relevant for understanding historical and current patterns in film consumption.
 In chapters written by leading scholars and young academics, interdisciplinary research is used to address key questions about access, economic viability, audience behaviour, film programming and the cultural flows between cities and hinterlands.
 With its wide range of regional studies and innovative methodological approaches, the collection will be of interest not only to film historians, but also to scholars in the fields of urban history, rural studies and cultural geography.